 Top Sights & Attractions

-Anchorage is a perfect springboard—you can experience much that Alaska has to offer, and never check out of your hotel.
-Flightsee over Mt.
-McKinley, fish a wilderness river, or visit grizzly bears via air taxi.
+Anchorage is a perfect basecamp—you can experience much that Alaska has to offer, and never check out of your hotel.
+Flightsee over Denali, fish a wilderness river, or visit grizzly bears via air taxi.
 See calving glaciers and enormous whales on a day cruise.
-Hike to a glacier, climb a mountaintop, or drive some of the world’s most spectacular highways.
+Hike to a glacier, climb a mountaintop, drive some of the world’s most spectacular highways, and bike our trails.